Physical Therapy

 comfort, response to care, and goals.

-For more details on what to expect, visit our Patient Resource page.
+For more details on what to expect, visit our Patient

-If joint pain, stiffness, or instability is affecting your daily life, an
+If joint pain, stiffness, or instability is affecting your daily life, an orthopedic evaluation

-orthopedic evaluation can help clarify what’s contributing to the issue and
+can help clarify what’s contributing to the issue and what to do next.
+We’ll assess how your

-together and create a plan tailored to your goals.
+joints and muscles are working together and create a plan tailored to your goals.

 When you’re ready, we’re here to help you move forward with confidence.